 Counselor Education students will be prepared to serve and lead effectively in a diverse, global society according to the professional standards of their discipline.
 They will be ready to establish themselves as ethical individuals in their professional lives.
-All students are required to sign an Informed Consent prior to beginning their respective program (see page 43).

 Professional Standards Committee